Brian Ross (journalist): Controversies

+Errors in reporting

 In October 2001, Ross twice falsely linked Iraq to the anthrax attacks in the United States.
 Both reports, based on anonymous "high level" sources, were denied by the George W. Bush administration.
 In November 2001, Ross "updated" the story, acknowledging that original reports of bentonite in the anthrax samples were incorrect.
 Glenn Greenwald severely criticized Ross for this reporting, opining that Ross unwittingly helped build support for the U.S. invasion of Iraq as a result of his high-profile report.
 Dan Froomkin asked in an August 5, 2008 column, in The Washington Post: "So who told ABC the powder looked Iraqi?"
 The New York Sun reported that Ross was the sixth journalist ordered by a federal judge to reveal his sources for federal anthrax attack stories.

 On January 14, 2004, a report by Ross, Chris Vlasto, and Rhonda Schwartz on the eve of the Iowa caucus linked presidential candidate Howard Dean to a trooper who worked for him when he was Vermont's governor and who had “‘engaged in acts of domestic violence’”.
 ABC News was severely criticized by the Columbia Journalism Review for the report because the report presented no evidence to show that Dean was aware of the abuse when he wrote a character reference for the employee in a custody dispute.
 There was also evidence to suggest that Dean was unaware of the abuse at that time.
 The Columbia Journalism described the story as "little more than a smear."

 In 2006, Ross broadcast what he described as a "big scoop" asserting that an al-Qaeda terrorist with links to Bin Laden had been arrested in Pakistan.
 But the story was untrue.
 Matiur Rehman, the al-Qaeda explosives expert, was still a fugitive.
 The Pakistani government called the story "fictitious."
 ABC retracted the story.

 Ross and the ABC News Investigative Team were awarded the 2011 National Edward R. Murrow Award for “Video Continuing Coverage” for their exclusive investigation, “Taking On Toyota”, that revealed how the car company for years ignored complaints from hundreds of its owners about cars suddenly accelerating out of control.
 As a result, Toyota's market value and sales were driven down.
 It was later disclosed that Ross had staged the famous “death ride” in a Toyota set up to accelerate without driver input.
 Ross's report featured a doctored shot of a tachometer suddenly racing to 6,000 rpm.

-During coverage of the 2012 Aurora, Colorado shooting, Ross suggested on the air a connection between a member of a Colorado Tea Party group and the shooting, based on the gunman's name, without any confirmed evidence.
+During coverage of the 2012 Aurora, Colorado, shooting, Ross suggested on the air a connection between a member of a Colorado Tea Party group and the shooting, based on the gunman's name, without any confirmed evidence.
 Describing Ross as one of the most controversial reporters in television journalism, Dylan Byers reported that Ross had come "under attack again" for his reporting.
 Conservative website PJ Media called for his firing.
 Ross and ABC News President Ben Sherwood apologized for the comment.